gallomaria/MatchingProcedureOfParts/README.md

 ## Implementation
 ### Translation
 When the description of the parts is not in English, a translation procedure is required.
-This is accomplished through an API connection to DeepL, following data preparation, which involves string cleaning.
+This is accomplished through an API connection to DeepL.

 [Link al file Python](Inventory_Translation.py)